LAW WITH GOVERNMENT AND POLITICS

 * All options are indicative and available subject to numbers.
 One option must be a Law option for the degree to be a Qualifying Law Degree and, at least four must be Government and Politics Modules to warrant the Government and Politics element of the degree.

 Level 5 Options: Human Rights**, Family Law, Employment Law, Access to Justice and Legal Services, Real Estate, Government in the UK - Systems and Structures, Government in the UK - Parties, Elections and Ideology, Extended Essay in Law

 Level 6 Options: Wills & Succession; Companies: Governance, Tax and Insolvency; Human Rights**; Criminal Litigation and Evidence; Intellectual Property; Global Governance and Regulation; Comparative Government; Business Research Project (double module); Canadian Constitutional Law (London only); Canadian Criminal Law (London only)

-**Human Rights is available at Level 5 & 6, choose once only.
+**Some options are available at Level 5 & 6, choose once only.